CosmosContracts/delegations/policy/delegations.md

 # Juno Delegation Program

 In alignment with the Juno Roadmap, the network requires a revised and more focused delegation program.
-Targeting the same objectives as the Roadmap, this new program is centered around dApp developers, infrastructure providers, and content creators.
+Targeting the same objectives as the Roadmap, this new program is centered around supporting dApp developers, active infrastructure providers, and consistent content creators.

 ## Program Objectives

 - Incentivize dApp development on the Juno network stack
 - Support infrastructure services provided by validators
-- Encourage community engagement and marketing efforts
+- Encourage consistent community engagement and marketing efforts
-- Promote participation in network governance and discussions
+- Encourage and promote participation in network governance and discussions

 ## Delegation Program Definition